Course Drafts

 This approach created alignment early without constraining execution.
 Product, design, and engineering could agree on intent, urgency, and value, while still leaving room for teams to apply judgment later.
 The brief became a tool for decision-making, not a contract for implementation.

 To prepare, I conducted targeted customer interviews with participants who had reported frustrations to our support team.
 This allowed us to surface the most painful points and estimate the potential ARR impact of solving them.
-A clear insight emerged: customers were forced to update courses outside working hours.
-This became our rallying cry:
+A clear and painful customer problem emerged: they were forced to update courses outside working hours.
+This became our rallying cry.

 Samantha should not have to